miayam/miayam/src/pages/docs.md

 I was looking for an alternative to [Jekyll](https://jekyllrb.com/){.a-anchor} written in `JavaScript` because I am a boring web developer—the kind you can find anywhere else.
 I tried [Gatsby](https://www.gatsbyjs.com/){.a-anchor} and wound up getting bored.
-All those shiny new technologies [Gatsby](https://www.gatsbyjs.com/){.a-anchor} had to offer are not really what I need.
+All those shiny new technologies [Gatsby](https://www.gatsbyjs.com/){.a-anchor} has to offer were not really what I need.
 I tried [Hexo](https://hexo.io/){.a-anchor}.
 It had a similar ambiance to [Jekyll](https://jekyllrb.com/){.a-anchor}, but it didn't spark joy.